ss00831/milestone3/README.md

 1. Code validation
 - html (https://validator.w3.org/, Validate by URI) : No error
+* Note about singlerecipe.html and recipes.html
-* If a Phoro url field is blank, 1 error on singlerecipe.html and recipes.html "Bad value for attribute src on element img: Must be non-empty."
+ : If a Photo url field is blank, 1 error on each page.
+   The error is "Bad value for attribute src on element img: Must be non-empty."
+ : If I select "check by text input", it's no problem.
 - CSS (https://jigsaw.w3.org/css-validator/, Validate by direct input) : No error
 - JS (https://jshint.com/)
  * function.js: 19 warnings